holyjak/blog.jakubholy.net/content/posts/2019-09-18--clojure-common-beginner-mistakes.md

 ##### Use `let` instead of `def` for local state

-`def` & friends should only ever be used as a top level form (barring few exceptions such as `comment` and troubleshooting during REPL-driven development).
+`def`, `defn` etc. should only ever be used as a top level form (barring few exceptions such as `comment` and troubleshooting during REPL-driven development).
 Even if you use them inside a function, they still create globally visible Vars.
 Use `let` for local state inside a function.

 ## Functions